 If you have been shopping around for an ethical engagement ring option, you might have heard of moissanite.
-Although moissanite has been available for years now, not many jewelers choose to offer them, and the information about the wonderful gem is somewhat scarce and unclear.
+Although moissanite has been available for decades now, not many jewelers choose to offer it, and the information about that wonderful gem is somewhat scarce and unclear.

 Let's clear up the confusion!
-Discover all there is to know about the eco-friendly, budget friendly, sparkly gemstone that is moissanite.
+Learn all there is to know about the eco-friendly, budget friendly, sparkly gemstone that is moissanite.

 Is moissanite are "real" gem

 Yes!
 Contrary to the popular belief, moissanite is a gemstone all of its own.
-It is not a "fake diamond", a diamond imitation, nor a "man made diamond".
-It's a gemstone in its own right, just like rubies and sapphires and emeralds are gemstones.
+It is not a "fake diamond", a diamond imitation, nor a "man-made diamond".
+It's a gemstone in its own right, just like rubies and sapphires and emeralds are their own gemstones.
 The thing is: moissanite simply happens to look very similar to diamonds, making it the perfect alternative to the traditional diamond center stone!

 Where does it come from?

 Moissanite was discovered over a century ago by a French chemist named Henri Moissan (hence the name "moissanite"), while he was examining rock samples from a meteor crater.
 You read that right, moissanite comes space!
 How cool is that?! .

 Moissanite naturally occurs in nature, but it is very scarce.
 Because it is virtually impossible to source reliably in its naturally occurring state, growing moissanite in a laboratory environment is the best way to guarantee a consistent supply of top quality, sizable gems.